 Introduction: Literary Studies’ Image Problem (Drafted; ~5,000 words)

 The Introduction contends that the predominant ways that literary studies has understood images has contributed to the problem of its perceived image of obsolescence in the eyes of the public.
-This sense of obsolescence has been exacerbated by a characterization—fair or not--of our contemporary media environment as one dominated by visual images, on the one hand, and an acceptance that images—while routinely discussed in literary studies—still somehow fall outside our domain (as in the common institutional notion that English professors are primarily scholars of language, texts, and words), on the other.
+This sense of obsolescence has been exacerbated by a characterization—fair or not—of our contemporary media environment as one dominated by visual images, on the one hand, and an acceptance that images—while routinely discussed in literary studies—still somehow fall outside our domain (as in the common institutional notion that English professors are primarily scholars of language, texts, and words), on the other.
 As a result, the relationship of literary studies to the images that have come to dominate our current media-scape is often seen as antiquated and distant at best, opportunistic and misguided, at worst.
 The notion that our world is comprised of images that are somehow outside of or, at best, adjacent to our disciplinary jurisdiction, as this book will explore, is undoubtedly reinforced by the field’s critical tendency to privilege comparative and semiotic models in our discussion of the relationship of images to literature.
 In contrast, The Image in the Text asks us to reconsider the field’s approach to images: both the visual ones that have long accompanied literature (as in the case of illustration) and the verbal ones that have often been at the center of literature’s reception and production.
 The Image in the Text hopes to show how the image—when discussed in its verbal, mental, and visual forms—can provide us with an opportunity to better understand how images operated across and within a variety of print and optical media during the century in which our modern mass visual culture emerged.

 Part 1: Literature and the Mass-Produced Image